FEL!X on GraffitiWall!

 Dramatic Historical Role-Playing as Therapy

-Linda Gottfried and Mary Ann McNair have merged their skills to create FEL!X, a customizable, multi-platform software that helps users experience issues from multiple points of view.
+Linda Gottfried and Dr Joseph Gottfried have merged their skills to create FEL!X, a customizable, multi-platform software that helps users experience issues from multiple points of view.
 We are currently collaborating with mental health professionals at the University of Colorado Health Services (UCHealth) to develop a FEL!X, that helps engender empathy among patients for whom that emotion does not come easily.

 Over time FEL!X will be utilized by a wide range of patients and healthcare professionals, but in Phase One, we are focusing on patients who have been diagnosed on the higher-functioning autism spectrum of Asperger Syndrome.
 Through theatrical roleplaying offered by FEL!X both online and off, patients are invited to honestly discuss thorny issues.